ShootMe/FallGuysStats/README.md

   - Highlight any number of shows and hit the 'DEL' key

 ## Changelog
+  - 1.75
+    - Fixed streak count on overlay
   - 1.74
     - Fixed stat calculations for shows crossing filter boundries
     - Added some extra stats to the Wins Per Day popup